limkrisha/mfre-r-bootcamp-2021/presentation/intro-to-r.md

 # Data Exploration

-As noted earlier, you can view your data with the command `View(dataframe_name)` or click the data object in the Environment tab in the upper right panel of RStudio.
+You can view your data with the command `View(dataframe_name)` or click the data object in the Environment tab in the upper right panel of RStudio.
 These two actions will open a new tab in the upper left panel of RStudio.
 If you want to see your data in the console, simply type in the name of the data object into your console.

 Here are a few functions to inspect your data.
 We will use the  `politics` data as an example.